 Favorite Real Estate Marketplace Platforms

 Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private eFunds.
-Fundrise has been around since 2012 and has consistently generated steady returns, no matter what the stock market is doing.
+Fundrise has been around since 2012 and manages over $3.5 billion for over 500,000 investors.
+The company invests primarily in the heartland where valuations are lower and yields are higher.
 For most investors, investing in a diversified eREIT is the way to gain real estate exposure.

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations and higher rental yields.
 These cities have potentially higher growth as well due to job growth and demographic trends.
 If you have a lot of capital, you can build your own select real estate fund with CrowdStreet.